braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/analytics.md

 ### Custom user attributes

-In addition to our predefined user attribute methods, Braze also provides custom attributes to track data from your applications.
+In addition to our predefined user attribute methods, Braze also provides custom attributes using `SetCustomUserAttribute` to track data from your applications.

 {% tabs %}
 {% tab Android %}